FarronF/limerick-council-meetings/meetings/2017/09/06-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Municipal District of Newcastle West - 12th July 2017.md

 with the LCDC recommendation will then be submitted to the Municipal District Committee

-who will make the final decision on project approval taking into consideration the LCDC--- 6
+who will make the final decision on project approval taking into consideration the LCDC
+---
+6

 recommendation.
 A clear reasoning must be noted in the case where a project is approved or